 As a company focused on sustainability, Bywaters are constantly striving to reduce our carbon footprint.
-We only have one planet, and it’s up to us to keep it safe and sustainable.
+We only have one planet, and it’s up to us to preserve it for future generations.

-Our ‘London for London’ approach puts Bywaters’ focus on lowering the level of pollution in the nation’s capital, and we’re proud to have held a Planet Mark for the last five years in recognition of the work we have done in reducing our emissions.
+Bywaters’ ‘London for London’ approach puts our focus on lowering the level of pollution in the nation’s capital, and we’re proud to have been Planet Mark accredited for the last six years in recognition of the work we have done in reducing our emissions.

 In February 2016, Bywaters carried out the largest ever solar panel retrofit on an existing building in London.
 The roof of our Materials Recovery Facility (MRF) in Bow is now home to 4,000 solar panels, significantly reducing the environmental impact of our operations.